Exploring Plain Vision Transformer Backbones for Object Detection: Appendix

 \paragraph{Architectures.} We build a simple feature pyramid of scales $\{\frac{1}{32}, \frac{1}{16}, \frac{1}{8}, \frac{1}{4}\}$ (see Sec.~\ref{sec:method}).
 The $\frac{1}{32}$ scale is built by stride-2 2$\times$2 max pooling (average pooling or convolution works similarly).
 The $\frac{1}{16}$ scale simply uses the ViT's final feature map.
 Scale $\frac{1}{8}$ (or $\frac{1}{4}$) is built by one (or two) 2$\times$2 deconvolution layer(s) with stride=2.
 In the $\frac{1}{4}$ scale case, the first deconvolution is followed by LayerNorm (LN) \citeapp{Ba2016} and GeLU \citeapp{Hendrycks2016}.
 Then for each pyramid level, we apply a 1$\times$1 convolution with LN to reduce dimension to 256 and then a 3$\times$3 convolution also with LN, similar to the per-level processing of FPN \cite{Lin2017}.

-We study two detection frameworks: Mask R-CNN~\cite{He2017} and Cascade Mask R-CNN~\cite{Cai2019}.
-As both \cite{He2017,Cai2019} were presented years ago, we incorporate some common best practices developed since then.
+We study three detection frameworks: Mask R-CNN~\cite{He2017}, Cascade Mask R-CNN~\cite{Cai2019} and RetinaNet~\cite{Lin2017a}.
+For Mask R-CNN and Cascade Mask R-CNN, we incorporate some common best practices developed since they~\cite{He2017,Cai2019} were presented years ago.
 We use 2 hidden convolution layers for the RPN and 4 hidden convolution layers for the RoI heads as per \citeapp{Wu2018}.
 These hidden convolution layers are followed by LN.
-We use the same detection implementation for both plain and hierarchical backbones.
+For all three detection frameworks, We use the same detection implementation for both plain and hierarchical backbones.

 We use a patch size of 16 for all ViT backbones.
 As ViT-H in \cite{Dosovitskiy2021} by default has a patch size of 14, after pre-training we interpolate the patch embedding filters from 14$\times$14$\times$3 to 16$\times$16$\times$3.